awsdocs/aws-doc-sdk-examples/README.md

 ## Get started
 To invoke this example code, you must have an AWS account.
 For more information about creating an account, see [AWS Free Tier](https://aws.amazon.com/free/).

-You must also have AWS credentials configured, specifically a *AWS Access Key ID* and *AWS Secret Key*.
-In some cases, you need a *Session ID*.
-We recommend you accomplish this using the AWS CLI.
-To learn more, see [CLI Configuration basics](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html)
+You must also have AWS credentials configured.
+For steps on using the CLI to configure credentials, see [CLI Configuration basics](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html)

-## ⚠️ Important
+## ⚠️ Usage Disclaimer
 These code examples interact with services that may incur charges to your AWS account.
 For more information, see [AWS Pricing](https://aws.amazon.com/pricing/).

 Additionally, example code may theoretically modify or delete existing AWS resources.
 As a matter of due diligence: